 UK house prices have slowed in recent months, leading many homeowners to worry about how much they can expect to get for their property when they sell.

 Recent months have seen a slowdown in purchases, due in large part to high interest rates pushing up mortgage rates, as well as prospective homebuyers struggling to save up deposits amidst the cost of living crisis.
-Find out more about house price movements in our guide Will house prices go up or down in 2024?

 If you’re worried about falling house prices, particularly if you are planning to sell soon, remember that there are always things you can do to boost its appeal and hopefully bump up its value a little bit.

 Changes don’t always have to be massive home improvements either (though these often don’t hurt if you can afford them!)
-Whatever your budget is, here’s our list of seven things you can do to add value to your home.
+Whatever your budget is, here’s our list of eight things you can do to add value to your home.

 Want to speak to a mortgage advisor?
 Speaking to an experienced mortgage advisor can help you to understand your options and get a great deal on your mortgage.